 However, keep in mind these commits haven’t been merged.
 So they might not make it in time for the final Android 12 release.

 Samsung was the first Android OEM to incorporate Ultra-Wideband (UWB) technology to aid in precise indoor positioning of smart home devices and high-speed peer-to-peer data transmission.
 Xiaomi also planned to get onboard with UWB, and we can surely expect many other Android OEMs to also jump on board.
 To deal with this new technology, Google added an API to AOSP to support UWB.

 The Galaxy S21+ and Galaxy S21 Ultra support ultra-wideband for finding and unlocking select cars.

 The API has been added in time for inclusion into Android 12, but it remains to be seen if it actually does get incorporated.
-Keep in mind that the UWB APIs are marked as SystemAPIs right now, so they will not be accessible to third-party apps, though we aren’t sure why this restriction is in place.
+Keep in mind the UWB APIs are marked as SystemAPIs right now, so they won’t be accessible to third-party apps, although we aren’t sure why this restriction is in place.

 “Install Hints” to speed up the installation of important apps on new Android phones

 Migrating to a new Android phone is a pain that has only been marginally relieved in all these years.
 Google was spotted working on “install hints” as a feature to let app stores decide which compiler filter to use when bulk installing new apps, making it quicker to set up a new phone.
 This feature is primarily intended for the app store, namely the Google Play Store in this context, to get the ability to prioritize the most-used apps from the older device and install them quicker on the new phone.

 WireGuard VPN support in the Linux kernel